-- 1. Apply general principles of physics in the areas of two-dimensional kinematics, dynamics, energy, and momentum, Newtonian gravitation and rotational motion. - 2.
+- 1. Apply the basic principles of physics in the areas of two-dimensional electric charge and force, electric potential and voltage, DC and RC circuits, magnetism, electromagnetic induction, electromagnetic waves and quantum physics. - 2.
 Apply student-centered pedagogy to teach physics to students. - 3.
-Apply basic mathematical tools commonly used in physics including algebra, trigonometry, and graphical analysis. - 4.
-Identify, understand, and communicate the elements, representations, and models of scientific phenomena to solve scientific problems. - 5.
-Support student development of the big ideas in physics outlined in the AP Physics 1 curriculum framework.
+Apply basic mathematical tools commonly used in physics including algebra, trigonometry, and graphical analysis.

-6. Examine, investigate, and assess the relationships between various physics models and their variables.
+- 4. Identify, understand, and communicate the elements, representations, and models of scientific phenomena to solve scientific problems. - 5.
+Analyze concepts, graphs, data, and variable relationships to determine electric force, electric field, and electric potential in relation to their currents and circuits. - 6.
+Examine, investigate, and assess the relationships between various physics models and their variable.